Markov chains revisited: Discrete-time chains I: the basics

 Setting $Z:=1$ and $f:=1_y$ and re-arranging we recover~\eqref{eq:markovd0}, proving the equivalence of \eqref{eq:markovrewrite} and \eqref{eq:markovd0}.
 However, replacing $n$ with $\varsigma$ in~\eqref{eq:markovrewrite} does not raise any red flags (our convention~\eqref{eq:partdef} regarding partially-defined functions is important here).
 We obtain

 for $\cal{F}_\varsigma/\cal{B}(\r)$-measurable $Z$ (c.f.~Definition~\ref{def:stopdt}) and every bit of the equation makes sense.

-All of this re-writing aside, \eqref{eq:markovrewrite2} is still just a fancy way of saying that ($a$) the chain's future conditioned on its past and present equals that conditioned on only the present (i.e., the past and future are conditionally independent given the present, see Proposition~\ref{prop:condind}) and ($b$) the chain is born anew from its current location when conditioned on the present.
+All of this re-writing aside, \eqref{eq:markovrewrite2} is still just a fancy way of saying that ($a$) the chain's future conditioned on its past and present equals that conditioned on only the present (i.e.\ the past and future are conditionally independent given the present, see Proposition~\ref{prop:condind}) and ($b$) the chain is `born anew' from its current location.
 The only difference is that we have moved the dividing line between past and the future from $n$ to $\varsigma$.

 In \eqref{eq:markovrewrite2}, we are still using the location $X_{\varsigma+1}$ of the chain one-step after the present to represent the chain's future, while in reality $X_{\varsigma+1}$ captures only a sliver of the future.
 We also take the opportunity here to rectify this sorry state of affairs: we show that~\eqref{eq:markovrewrite2} holds for every appropriately-measurable functional $F$ of the chain's present and future positions ($X_{\varsigma},X_{\varsigma+1},\dots$) instead of just $f(X_{n+1})$.
 To this end, we need the \emph{$\varsigma$-shifted chain}: